Caribbean Flight Carrier InselAir Rebuilds Brand, Halts International Flights

-InselAir halts all flight services to its international routes outside the Dutch Caribbean as it works on rebuilding the brand.
-This decision has been made local civil aviation authorities of Aruba decided to ground some of its fleet.
+InselAir has halted all flight services to its international routes outside the Dutch Caribbean as it works on rebuilding the brand.
+This decision has been made as aviation authorities of Aruba decided to ground some of its fleet.

 As a result, flights to Barquisimeto, Caracas, Georgetown, Haiti, Kingston, Lou Piedras, Manaus, Medellin, Miami, Paramaribo, Port of Spain, Sto.
 Domingo, and Havana have all been affected.
-On its official website, the airline explained that the company had no other option but to temporarily stop all flights servicing previously mentioned destinations.
+On its official website, the airline explained that the company had no other option but to temporarily stop all flights servicing the previously mentioned destinations.

-The company, however, stays hopeful to re-launch some of its routes after the airline regains stability.
+The company, however, is hopeful to re-launch some of its routes after the airline regains stability.
 Curacao Chronicle reports that the airline has filed for a moratorium to protect the company against bankruptcy.
-This petition has been granted by the court thus the airline is given time to restrategize business plans and rebuild the brand.
+This petition has been granted by the court, thus the airline has been given time to create viable business plans and rebuild the brand.

-Just recently, InselAir has announced retrenchment of its 250 personnel.
-The airline sent out letters of dismissal to affected emplooyees.
-But reports on Daily Herald revealed of maintenance employees’ union, UGTK/Cadmu, being unaware of the company’s move.
-Wendel Meullen, the spokesman of the group, shared that he has come to know of the layoff via social media but has no idea of how many people were involved.
+Just recently, InselAir announced retrenchment of its 250 personnel.
+The airline sent out letters of dismissal to affected employees.
+But Daily Herald revealed the maintenance employees’ union, UGTK/Cadmu, was unaware of the company’s move.
+Wendel Meullen, the spokesman of the group, shared that he came to know of the layoff via social media, but has no idea of how many people were involved.

 Our friendly Passenger Handling crew is always at your service. #flyinselair #inselair